vpavlenko/web-2024-template/README.md

 ## Make changes

-Open `src/App.tsx`, then press Cmd+I (or Ctrl+I), then type your request or paste a screenshot of a desired UI.
+Open `src/App.tsx`, then press `Cmd/Ctrl+I`, then type your request or paste a screenshot of a desired UI.
 Eg.
 ```
 Instead of a todo list app, make an app to store and edit recipes for dishes.
 Allow to recalculate number of portions for each dish.